Why this economic cycle is different

 No two economic cycles are the same but as the American writer Mark Twain eloquently put it “history doesn't repeat itself, but it often rhymes”.
 This cycle is proving to be particularly different, however, which makes it even more challenging to draw parallels with the past.

-Depending on which indicators you look at, the US economy could be categorised as being in any one of the business cycle’s four phases.
-These are expansion, slowdown, recession and recovery.
+Depending on which indicators you look at, the US economy could be categorised as being in any one of the business cycle’s four phases, being expansion, slowdown, recession and recovery.

 If we use the textbook definition of recession - two consecutive quarters of negative real GDP growth - the US is in one.
 Recessions, however, are usually accompanied by a meaningful pick-up in the unemployment rate, and this has not occurred.